finller/laravel-mangopay/README.md

 composer require finller/laravel-mangopay
 ```

-You can publish and run the migrations with:
+You have to publish and run the migrations with:

 ```bash
 php artisan vendor:publish --provider="Finller\Mangopay\MangopayServiceProvider" --tag="migrations"